Second Home Mortgage | Requirements & Guide 2025

 It’s also possible for veterans who qualify for VA loans to buy a new primary residence with a VA loan while converting an existing home into a second home.
 But the loan of choice for most buyers will be a conventional loan, such as those regulated by Fannie Mae and Freddie Mac.

 While a second home mortgage is a popular method of financing, it’s not the only option.
-If you’re a first-time buyer of a second home, or you have significant equity in your primary residence, you might consider the following alternatives.
+If you’re a first-time buyer of a second home, or you have significant equity in your primary residence, consider the following alternatives.

 Cash-out refinance

 A cash-out refinance involves replacing your existing primary mortgage with a new one, while also borrowing more than you currently owe.
 This extra cash, released from the equity you’ve built up in your primary home, can then be used towards your second home.
+However, this will increase your overall mortgage balance and potentially result in higher monthly payments.

 Check your cash-out refinance options.
 Start here